Chinch-Bug/clangen-genemod/docs/dev/art/camp-backgrounds.md

-# Camp BGs Style Guide
+# Burrow BGs Style Guide
 _by scribble (scribblecrumb)_

-Camp BGs are the background image you see when viewing the Clan screen.
-They are meant to portray the camp that the Clan lives within.
-During Clan creation the player has the opportunity to choose the biome their Clan lives in and then the camp within that biome that they will occupy.
+Burrow BGs are the background image you see when viewing the Warren screen.
+They are meant to portray the burrow that the Warren lives within.
+During Warren creation the player has the opportunity to choose the biome their Warren lives in and then the burrow within that biome that they will occupy.
 Each biome has different camps available.

 Camps must have day/night variations as well as seasonal variations.
 They must feel unique to the other available camps.
 We don't want to provide the user with a ton of extremely similar options, rather each option should have it's own distinct identity.